JanNordskog/Greenhouse-2023/protocol.md

 - **Data Broadcasting**: After 5 seconds, sensor nodes send their first sensor data to the server.
 - **Control Commands**:
     - Can turn on and off actuators trough client user-interface
-    - Control panel 2 sends a command to turn off all actuators.
 - **Responses**: Nodes respond to commands by updating actuator states and acknowledging the reception of commands.

 ## Reliability and Security